Arrovian Aggregation of Convex Preferences: Social Welfare Functions

 A natural subclass of SWFs can be defined by computing the weighted sum of the normalized individual utility representations.
 An SWF is called \emph{affine utilitarian} if and only if there are weights $w_1, \dots, w_n\in\mathbb{R}$ such that for all $R\in\mathcal{D}^N$ and $(\phi_i)_{i\in N}\in \Phi^N$ with $(\phi_i)_{i\in N}\equiv R$,

 Affine utilitarian SWFs satisfy Pareto indifference.
 This still allows for constant SWFs (by setting all weights to $0$) or dictatorial SWFs (by setting all weights but one to $0$).
-When requiring that all weights are positive, this is no longer possible and moreover ensures that Pareto optimality is satisfied.
+When requiring that all weights are positive, these SWFs are ruled out and all resulting SWFs satisfy Pareto optimality.
 The unique anonymous and affine utilitarian SWF with positive weights is defined by setting all weights to $1$ and will simply be referred to as the \emph{utilitarian SWF}.
 On the domain of vNM preferences, the utilitarian SWF coincides with \emph{relative utilitarianism} as introduced by \citet{DhMe99a}.
-However, relative utilitarianism violates IIA on the domain $\mathcal R^\vnm$.
+The utilitarian SWF violates IIA on domain $\mathcal R^\vnm$.
 For example, for two agents and three alternatives, consider a preference profile where the first agent assigns normalized utilities $1$, $0$, and $0$ to the alternatives and the second agent assigns $\nicefrac{1}{3}$, $1$, and $0$.
-Then, when deriving the collective preferences by employing relative utilitarianism, the first alternative is preferred to the second alternative.
+Then, when deriving the collective preferences by employing utilitarianism, the first alternative is preferred to the second alternative.
 If instead the utility of the first agent for the second alternative was $\nicefrac{1}{2}$, the latter would be collectively preferred to the first alternative, even though the individual preferences over those two alternatives have not changed.
-Consequently, the utilitarian SWF also violates IIA on the full domain $\mathcal R$.
+Consequently, the utilitarian SWF also violates IIA on the full domain $\mathcal R$.\footnote{\citeauthor{DhMe99a} introduced a weakening of IIA called \emph{independence of redundant alternatives}, which only considers feasible sets for which every infeasible outcome is \emph{unanimously} indifferent to some feasible outcome, and show that this condition is satisfied by the utilitarian SWF on domain $\mathcal R^\vnm$.
+However, it can be shown that this is no longer the case when considering the full domain $\mathcal R$. }